N9EWO Review :

 Another minor bug-a-boo with the MP3 recording part of the device .
 While it worked and sounded OK for the most part (128 kbps), we noticed a intermittent “click-pop” sound mixed in with recordings.
 While not continuous it was indeed a bit annoying to our ears.
 It did not make any difference what firmware version was tried.
 For many this may not even be noticed at all, and it took us the second time around to even discover it.
 In any event we did not find this to make the feature any less useful.

-The English version of firmware 1.3 became available for the Degen version in late Jan 2008 via the Yahoo groups 1121 web site (see link above) and ran it through a light testing process.
-First it is supposed to be compatible with Windows Vista (we were unable to validate this or with Windows 7 and worked fine, 1.1 or 1.2 does NOT).
+The English version of firmware 1.3 became available for the Degen version in late Jan 2008 and ran it through a light testing process.
+NOTE : It is the ONLY firmware update that is compatible with Windows Vista or Windows 7 (we were able to validate this with Windows 7 and worked fine, 1.1 or 1.2 does NOT).
 In nut shell we were unable to detect any real performance improvements (receiver or MP3 part).
 One minor observation was the main LCD contrast was less touchy to adjust and was lighter in the same adjustment point.
 So for more contrast we had to turn it up a bit.
 But the main bug to our ears was the MP3 player high frequency response was cut back (sounded a bit less clear) in any of the EQ selections.
-We found the old 1.2 firmware to sound better and have reverted back to that version.
+We found the old 1.2 firmware to sound better.

 Battery Time of MP3 Device / Errors In Computer Transfers / Noisy Included AC Adapter / Be sure It Is OFF "BEFORE" plugging in a USB Cable